$q$-state Potts ice: Classical -color Potts Ices

-This connection between Potts ice models and $\mathfrak{su}(N_c)$ is highlighted in the specific case of the $N_c=4$ model on the square lattice by Kondev and Henley \cite{PhysRevB.52.6628} in the context of a height model formulation of the problem.
-Our construction cleanly demonstrates that this relationship exists for arbitrary $N_c$, and more directly than from the conformal field theory considerations discussed in that work.
+This connection between Potts ice models and $\mathfrak{su}(q)$ is highlighted in the specific case of the $q=4$ model on the square lattice by Kondev and Henley \cite{PhysRevB.52.6628} in the context of a height model formulation of the problem.
+Our construction cleanly demonstrates that this relationship exists for arbitrary $q$, and does so more directly than through the conformal field theory considerations discussed in that work.

-The relationship to $\mathfrak{su}(N_c)$ is not circumstantial; it can be used to cleanly describe the properties of the charged excitations of the model.
-If the diagonal matrices $E^i_{c_r,c_s}$ are the elements of the Cartan of $\mathfrak{su}(N_c)$, then the remaining generators of the algebra can be denoted as $R^{\alpha}$.
-These are operators which perform color swaps, with a single $1$ off of the main diagonal, and zeros elsewhere.
-These operators parameterize the natural fluctuations of the model, and their application to the ground state creates a pair of charged defects as discussed before.
+The relationship to $\mathfrak{su}(q)$ is not circumstantial; it can be used to cleanly describe the properties of the charged excitations of the model.
+If the diagonal matrices $E^i_{c_r,c_s}$ are the elements of the Cartan of $\mathfrak{su}(q)$, then the remaining non-commuting generators of the algebra-- which generate color swaps --can be denoted as $R^{\alpha}$.
+Each of these acts of a basis state of a given color (say red) and exchanges it with another (say green), and annihilates all other basis states.
+The $R^{\alpha}$ thus parameterize the natural fluctuations of the model, with pairs of excitations created by open worms of $R^{\alpha}(R^{\alpha})^{\dagger}$ operators.

-The index $\alpha$ is the root vector associated with the operator, defined through the fundamental commutation relations: $[E^i,R^{\alpha}]=\alpha^iR^{\alpha}$.
-From this relation, it is clear that the action of $R^{\alpha}$ (and thus the effect of changing one color variable starting from a ground state configuration) is to raise the electric field at a given site by an amount $\alpha$, and thus it must be that $R^{\alpha}$ creates charged defects with vector charges $\pm \alpha^i$ on the cells $C,C'$ connected by the link it acts upon.
-The charged excitations of the $N_c$-color Potts ices thus all have $\mathfrak{su}(N_c)$ root valued charges.
+The index $\alpha$ is used to parameterize each color pairing, and is more precisely the root vector associated with the operator $R^{\alpha}$, defined through the fundamental commutation relation: $[E^i,R^{\alpha}]=\alpha^iR^{\alpha}$.

+From this relation, it follows that the action of $R^{\alpha}$ (and thus the effect of changing one color variable starting from a ground state configuration) is to raise/lower the electric field at a given site by an amount $\alpha$, and thus the charge defects created by $R^{\alpha}$ acting on link $r$ at the adjoining cells $C,C'$ have vector charges $\pm \alpha^i$.
+The charged excitations of the $q$-color Potts ices thus all have $\mathfrak{su}(q)$ root valued charges.

 In \cite{PhysRevB.86.054411}, the charged excitations are termed `bions', because, for a certain choice of basis, the roots of $\mathfrak{su}(4)$ can be written in a way such that each excitation is charged under precisely two of the three emergent fields with unit magnitude charge.
-Such a basis choice can only be made for certain values of $N_c$, and so to keep our nomenclature as general as possible, we will refer to all divergence-free violations as `rooton' particles.
+Such a basis choice can only be made for certain values of $q$, and so to keep our nomenclature as general as possible, we will refer to all divergence-free violations as `rooton' particles.